 The dispute began when owners of the Chicago-Virden Coal Co. refused to honor a nationwide agreement between bituminous coal operators and the United Mine Workers.
 The company, headed by president J.C.
 Loucks and manager Frank Lukens, argued that the deal’s provisions – a 40-cent-per-ton pay rate, along with an eight-hour workday and six-day week – would price it out of the Chicago coal market.

 Instead, the mine recruited non-union African-American miners from Alabama, apparently without telling the Alabamans the mine’s existing workers were on strike.
-The company’s first attempt to import black strikebreakers failed in September, when union miners commandeered the train bringing the Alabamans to Virden and then convinced their would-be replacements to return home.
+The company’s first attempt to import Black strikebreakers failed in September, when union miners commandeered the train bringing the Alabamans to Virden and then convinced their would-be replacements to return home.

 Before their second try in October, Loucks and Lukens had a stockade built around the mine and hired 50 guards, many of them former Chicago police officers, to defend the train, the mine and the strikebreaking workers.

-Lukens also appealed to Gov. John Tanner to call in state militia to escort the strikebreakers into the stockade.
+Lukens also appealed to Gov. John Riley Tanner to call in state militia to escort the strikebreakers into the stockade.
 But Tanner, with midterm elections a month away and public sentiment on the miners’ side, refused.

-The first trainload of black miners approached the mine from the south on Oct.
+The first trainload of Alabama miners approached the mine from the south on Oct.
 12, 1898.
 David Markwell set the scene in his article, “A Turning Point: The Lasting Impact of the Virden Mine Riot,” published in the fall 1986/winter 1987 edition (registration required) of the Journal of the Illinois State Historical Society:

 All of the major players were in place on the rainy morning of 12 October.
 Tanner knew Lukens would make the move to land the imported laborers.
 Lukens knew Tanner would not back up the move with troops or state militia.
 The stockade walls were complete.
 The hired guards took their positions along the walls.
 The striking miners stood watch along the tracks awaiting the arrival of the Alabamans.
 Everyone except the Alabama miners was fully aware of the situation.